Vincent-the-gamer/steamdeck-config/README.md

 By this way, you can directly control your device in `Desktop Mode`, but it's a little bit `inconvenient`.

+If you feel hard to operate Deck using buttons, you may enable `Remote Desktop`.
+See: [Enable Remote Desktop](#enable-remote-desktop).

 # Environment

 ## Do it first!